Conezi/face_camera/README.md

 | autoDisableCaptureControl | bool                  | set true to disable capture control widget when no face is detected           |

-Here is a list of properties available to customize your controller:
+Here is a list of properties available to customize your widget from the controller:

 | Name                      | Type                    | Description                                                                   |
 |---------------------------|-------------------------|-------------------------------------------------------------------------------|